A Bridge Home

 A: In April 2018, Mayor Garcetti and the City Council declared an emergency shelter crisis and took advantage of a new state law that enables cities to construct bridge housing — faster than ever before — on any land owned or leased by the City.

-In total, the Mayor’s budget includes more than $450 million in supportive housing, bridge housing, services, and facilities to help homeless Angelenos find their way off the streets and under a roof.
+In total, the Mayor’s budget included more than $450 million in supportive housing, bridge housing, services, and facilities to help homeless Angelenos find their way off the streets and under a roof.
 That represents a 147% increase over last year.

 The Mayor also fought for — and won — funding from the state’s budget surplus to help cities across California find, build, and expand housing for their homeless populations.
 Thanks to that effort, Los Angeles alone will receive $166 million from the state to bring our unhoused neighbors indoors.